zachhannum/the-word-of-iron/manuscript/chapter_3.md

 He then turned to the captain of the city guard, her face a mask of concern.
 "Len?"

 She hesitated. "*Nilos incarnate*, Brix.
 You can't ask me to do that.
 I've already quarantined the entrance with a dozen guards.
-No one is going in there without my---and by extension, the council's---permission."
+No one is going in there without my—and by extension, the council's—permission."

 "Please, Len.
 We've got to get word to Fastaar or this city is going to fall apart from the inside.
 What would Panra would have done?
 She always wanted you to do what you thought was best."